-How to Adopt a Beginner’s Mind to Improve Learning and Creativity
+How to Adopt a Beginner’s Mind to Accelerate Learning and Increase Creativity

 OVERVIEW: This guide illustrates how to access a powerful psychological mindset called “beginner’s mind” to elevate your creative work and enhance your ability to learn.